-As the Portuguese returned to the summit of world football on Monday with his second Ballon d'Or victory, Goal takes a look at his long and arduous road to the top
+As the Portuguese returned to the summit of world football on Monday with his third Golden Ball victory, Goal takes a look at his long and arduous road to the top

 Raised in the mountainous outskirts of the island's largest town in an area called Santo Antonio, Ronaldo's childhood was anything but easy.
 The fourth child born to Dolores and Dinis, his arrival had been unplanned.
 His mother, a cook, and his father, a municipal gardener who lost his long battle with alcoholism in 2005, struggled to put food on the table.